Political Website Design: Tips and Examples for Campaigns

 Ridley-Thomas’s issues page also uses helpful navigation tools so that visitors can jump to the issues they’re most interested in.
 Each section makes use of text hierarchy strategies so that the content is skimmable.
 Bullet points, short paragraphs, and white space help voters quickly find information on the issues they care about.

 Political websites follow the same principles as most websites: they should have clear navigation, consistent branding, and eye-catching high-definition images.
-However, as you design your political website, also consider how you will handle core elements such as your issues page, your donation forms, and your candidate’s identity.
+However, as you design your political campaign website, consider how you will handle core elements such as your issues page, your donation forms, and your candidate’s identity.